 The collections database contains information copied from the card catalog, as well as more recent additions.
 Not all information on the catalog cards has been copied into the database.
 However, all cataloged objects are represented in the database with at least a basic catalog record.
 A printout of any subset of catalog records is available by emailing our data manager.

 An online version of the database provides public access to the most commonly requested fields of information for 99% of active ethnology and archaeology records.
-It includes the scanned catalog cards for the ethnology collection, as well as about 111,000 digital images of the objects.
+It also includes the scanned catalog cards for the ethnology collection, scanned copies of the ledger book pages, and about 271,000 digital images of the objects.
 More information and images are added as they become available.

 Accession files, which document a group of material received from a single source at one time, are the primary source of information on how a collection was acquired.
 Each accession is identified by a unique number, which is distinct from the catalog numbers of the objects contained in the accession.
 Accession files may include information from donors or collectors that is not recorded in the catalog, such as the collector's original notes or correspondence discussing the history of the material.

 Brief accession histories based on these files, as well as biographical information on some donors and collectors, may be included in the main collections database, but are not available in the public online version.
 It is useful to check for other accessions from the same donor or collector, as each file may contain information about their locations and collecting practices.